wellrestedphp/wellrested/docs/source/middleware.rst

 Using Middleware
 ^^^^^^^^^^^^^^^^

 Methods that accept middleware (e.g., ``Server::add``, ``Router::register``) allow you to provide middleware in a number of ways.
-For example, when you can provide a callable, a string containing a class name, an instance, or even an array containing a sequence of middleware.
+For example, you can provide a string containing a class name, a middleware callable, a factory callable, or even an array containing a sequence of middleware.

 Fully Qualified Class Name (FQCN)
 ---------------------------------